Applying as a Non-Degree Student

-All completed and official application materials must be received at least two weeks prior to the first day of class.
+All completed and official application materials should be received at least two weeks prior to the first day of class.
 Please consult the academic calendar to confirm the start date for the term for which you are applying.
 Applications are reviewed on a first-come, first-served basis.
 Students wishing to participate as Community Scholars for more than one term should write to firstname.lastname@example.org to discuss continuation.

-To apply to study at Wesleyan as a Community Scholar or Residential Scholar:
+To apply to study at Wesleyan as a Community Scholar for the Spring and Fall semesters:

 - Read and understand the policies outlined in the Wesleyan University Student Handbook.

 - Complete and submit the online Community Scholar Application, including a brief (one-page) statement of purpose.

 - Have an official, sealed transcript sent directly to: Continuing Studies, 74 Wyllys Avenue, Middletown, CT 06459.
 Official electronic transcripts can be sent to email@example.com.
-Transcripts must be sent by your current/most recent undergraduate degree-granting institution or high school directly to our office.
+Transcripts must be sent by your current/most recent institution directly to our office.
 Transcripts sent by students will not be considered.

-- Have your TOEFL score (if applicable) sent directly to: Wesleyan University Continuing Studies, 74 Wyllys Avenue, Middletown, CT 06459.
+- Have your TOEFL score (if applicable) sent directly to: Wesleyan University Continuing Studies, 74 Wyllys Avenue, Middletown, CT 06459 or email@example.com.

-- If planning to become a Residential Scholar, read the Housing Contract and contact Sarah-Jane Ripa for further information.
+- If you would like to become a Residential Scholar (space permitting), read the Housing Contract and contact Sarah-Jane Ripa for further information.

 - The admissions committee reviews applications on a rolling basis.
-Once your application file is complete, you will be notified, and once the committee has met you will be informed of your admission status by email.
+Once your application file is complete, you will be notified.
+Once the admissions committee has met, you will be informed of your admission status by email.

 - Community Scholar courses are entered the last business day prior to the beginning of the term.
 Community Scholars are not guaranteed any particular courses during registration, but may participate in the Drop/Add process.